SAP/luigi/docs/luigi-ux-features.md

 ```
 #### Top navigation height

-* Define a custom height for the top navigation/Shellbar by providing a single CSS variable.
-To do so, simply add the code below to the top of your `index.html`.
-The default height is `--luigi__shellbar--height: 2.75rem`:
+Define a custom height for the top navigation/Shellbar by adding the `--luigi__shellbar--height:` variable to the top of your `index.html`.
+The default height is 2.75rem.

 ```html
     :root {